ks11fifty2/URLGuardian/README.md

 # URLGuardian Discord Bot

-URLGuardian is a Discord bot designed to protect your server by scanning and removing suspicious URLs posted in chat.
-It uses the VirusTotal API to analyze links and take action against potentially malicious content, keeping your community safe.
+**URLGuardian** is a Discord bot designed to protect your server by scanning and removing suspicious URLs posted in chat.
+It uses the **VirusTotal API** to analyze links and take action against potentially malicious content, keeping your community safe.

+Feel free to add the pre deployed bot to your server, or create your own using the codebase!

+### **Invite [URLGuardian](https://discord.com/oauth2/authorize?client_id=1272081904258252863) to your server** or follow the further documentation to deploy your own.
 ## Pre-requisites

 - **Discord Developer API Key**